maxdevblock/cubmods/docs/source/manual.rst

 In the following example, a sample will be drawn from a CUB model of :math:`n=500` observations of an ordinal variable with :math:`m=10` ordinal categories and parameters :math:`(\pi=.7, \xi=.2)`.
 A ``seed=1`` will be set to ensure reproducibility.

+Notice that a Dissimilarity index is computed: this should be interpreted as the fraction of the drawn sample to be changed to achieve a perfect fit to the theoretical specified model the sample has been drawn from.

 .. code-block:: python
     :caption: Script